1) Be Prepared For Unpredictable Weather

 If you do go alone, talk with locals about which trails are safest in the event that you are caught in a sudden snowstorm.
 As always, follow basic safety protocols, and inform someone of your intended route.

-4) It Attracts Adventure Tourists
+4) Adventure Tourism

 Because the tourist demographic here is younger than the rest of Norway, the accommodations and other travel options reflect that.
 There are budget options such as hostels and campgrounds.
 However, even the more high-end hotels and lodges work hard to attract younger, adventure travellers.